 The Dark Universe is a hellish nightmare.
 The three main worlds are besieged by problems both natural and supernatural, and life is a constant struggle to survive.
 This is most apparent on Bloodshire, where actual demons and monsters roam freely, and least apparent on Eirth, where most of the monsters stay hidden in the darkness.
 On Cerron Prime, the humans have proven themselves to be the real monsters by destroying much of the world through greed and corruption.

-Exterminis is the ultimate god, the ultimate power, in the Dark Universe.
+Exterminis is the ultimate god.
+He is the ultimate power in the Dark Universe.
 He is much more powerful than any of the other gods, and even more powerful than all of them combined.
 He’s not just the God of Destruction…he is the living embodiment of the force of destruction.
 He is death.
 He is disease and decay.
 He is the erosion of mountains and the evaporation of water.
 He is the rust that eats metal, and the fire that eats wood.
 He is the word spoken in anger, and the door that slams shut when love ends.
 He is Exterminis, the Destroyer, and he is eternal.

 The three worlds are entirely separate from each other.
 Events in one do not affect events in either of the other two.
 Although space travel exists, the people of Cerron Prime and their interplanetary counterparts have not discovered Eirth or Erdael (Bloodshire).
-The shadow of Exterminis falls on all of them, however.